Alaska OSHA Training

 - Alaska Employment Law Handbook: http://www.employmentlawhandbook.com/wage-and-hour-laws/state-wage-and-hour-laws/alaska/.

 Online OSHA training has made it easier for workers to get training fast and efficiently.
-While classroom courses are offered throughout the state, online OSHA hazard recognition training guarantees high-quality, interactive education for every student, with downloadable lesson reviews, course trainer access, and 24/7 live customer support.
+While classroom courses are offered throughout the state, online OSHA Outreach training guarantees high-quality, interactive education for every student, with downloadable lesson reviews, course trainer access and 24/7 live customer support.

 These courses are offered through the American Safety Council and can be completed on your time, stopped and resumed as often as you want.
 Choose from the courses below to learn more about OSHA training available for your area.